 - 20-gallon size tank suitable for young turtles

-- Attractive basking area
+- Attractive basking platform

 - Turtle food, water conditioner, and setup guide included

 - Basking area occupies most of the space